GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: Related work

 Unlike the above-mentioned three methods, model-based metrics do not need media type conversion, they directly use the raw data of the static mesh to extract features and predict the quality.
 From the earliest point-to-mesh \cite{rms-cignoni1998metro}, based on point-wise features, to metrics using structure features such as MSDM \cite{MSDM-lavoue2006perceptually}, DWPM \cite{DWPM-corsini2007watermarked}, and GL \cite{GL-karni2000spectral}, model-based metrics gradually show better performance by taking into account more and more characteristics of the human visual system.
 For example, MSDM \cite{MSDM-lavoue2006perceptually} introduced a surface curvature to quantify mesh quality.
 DWPM \cite{DWPM-corsini2007watermarked} made use of global roughness to measure the distortion of the mesh surface.
 DAME \cite{dame-vavsa2012dihedral} detected variations in the structure of the mesh geometry based on the estimation of dihedral angles.
-GL \cite{GL-karni2000spectral} proposed another method for calculating surface smoothness using the geometric Laplacian of vertices.
+GL \cite{GL-karni2000spectral} proposed another method for calculating surface smoothness using the geometric Laplacian of vertices. \cite{zhang2022no} proposed a no-reference mesh metric based on 3D natural scene statistics.

 However, the model-based metrics cited above only consider geometry distortions while texture distortions are ignored.
 Consequently, it leads to an inadequate quality prediction considering texture information that might mask the characteristics of geometry \cite{TMM-masking,yangTMM}.
 In addition, they also have strict constraints on distorted meshes, such as sharing the same connectivity, the same vertex density, or the same level of detail \cite{MPEG-MESH-metric}.
 Duplicated vertices, duplicated faces, and null faces can even affect the normal operation of the metrics, indicating that they have poor tolerance for invalid and interference information, which limits the metrics' performance in real applications.
 Therefore, a new effective and robust metric is needed to facilitate the study of mesh compression and other visual quality-related tasks.